 When an injury cut short a promising future as a dancer in Ottawa Ontario, the young Rebecca organically flowed into a life of music.
-For over 30 years she has graced the stage alongside countless great artists.
-Her early dance training is betrayed BY her vibrant stage presence but it is her vocal prowess and skill on a number of percussion and rhythm instruments that most make her a hot commodity on Toronto's music scene and beyond.
+For over 30 years she has graced the stage alongside countless talented artists.
+Her early dance training is betrayed by her vibrant stage presence.
+It is however her vocal prowess and skill on a number of percussion and rhythm instruments that most make her a hot commodity on Toronto's music scene and beyond.
 Though humbly and passionately elevating the songs of others in an impressive variety of genres, she has also released a prolific catalog of original recordings.
 Here are some of her ongoing projects:

 The Special interest group

 the special interest group

 … from the frontline to the picket line.

 … from the city street to the prison cell.

 … from London Calling to We Shall Overcome.

 Calling out the the gentrifiers, the deniers, and the warmongers.

 Singing the songs of the disenfranchised and the disenchanted.